fcjbispo/fbpyutils/memory_bank/progress.md

 - **Formal Specifications:** Create a `SPEC.md` file to formally define project specifications.

 ## Current Status
 The project `fbpyutils` is in a stable state, marked as **v1.6.2**.
-Core functionalities are implemented and documented.
-The primary focus for the next phase is to enhance test coverage for specific modules and fully integrate the centralized logging system across the codebase.
-The memory bank has been initialized to reflect this checkpoint.
+A detailed release plan for **v1.6.3** (`PLAN_001_RELEASE_V1.6.3.md`) has been created, outlining improvements to test coverage, logging system integration, and module initialization.
+The memory bank has been updated to reflect this planning phase.

 ## Known Issues / Bugs
 - **Low Test Coverage:** As noted above, `ofx`, `xlsx`, `debug`, and `process` modules have test coverage below the target of 90%.
 This increases the risk of undetected bugs in these areas.